Chronicler0781/turq-bot/README.md

 Once you've gotten your Discord Bot and MongoDB up and running, there are two things you'll need to do:

-1. Create a trainer role in your discord server, add the role ID to the `trainerRoleID` property of your `config.json` file above.
+1. Create a trainer role in your discord server and add the role ID to the `trainerRoleID` property of your `config.json` file.

-2. Create a new channel and run the '-signup' command inside the channel.
-The last message posted by the bot will have need it's message ID copied and pasted into the `signupMessageID` property of your `config.json` file above.
+2. Create a new channel and run the '-signup' command inside the channel (you can delete your command afterwards).
+The last message posted by the bot will need its message ID copied and pasted into the `signupMessageID` property of your `config.json` file.

+**More Coming Soon!**

 Credits
 ------------------------------------------------------------------------